evilyesh/web-llm/README.md

 - This project uses the aiohttp library, which is licensed under the Apache-2.0 license. https://github.com/aio-libs/aiohttp
 - This project uses the sqlite library. https://github.com/sqlite/sqlite
 - This project uses the requests library, which is licensed under the Apache-2.0 license. https://github.com/psf/requests
+- This project uses the tree-sitter library, which is licensed under the MIT license. https://github.com/tree-sitter/tree-sitter

 - This project uses and contain the part of minified Monaco editor for web browsers, which is licensed under the MIT license.
 Monaco Editor is included in the project as a local dependency for offline use without the need for an internet connection. https://github.com/microsoft/monaco-editor Copyright (c) Microsoft Corporation.
 All rights reserved.